ceph/ceph/README.md

 To shut down the test cluster,

-	./path/to/ceph/src/stop.sh
+	../src/stop.sh

-To start or stop individual daemons, the sysvinit script should work:
+To start or stop individual daemons, the sysvinit script can be used:

 	./bin/init-ceph restart osd.0
 	./bin/init-ceph stop

 Running unit tests
 ==================